Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

-We’ve all struggled to focus at work at one point or another—we’re only human, after all.
+We’ve all struggled to focus at one point or another—we’re only human, after all.
 But, sometimes having trouble concentrating might be because of something bigger than just our incessant phone notifications or a poor night's sleep.

 If you’re struggling with longer periods of brain-fog, it’s important to understand the why.
 Why are you having trouble focusing?
+And how can we work with our minds to feel more present and productive?

 Reason #1: You’re trying to do the impossible—multitasking